VR-on-Linux/VR-on-Linux/README.md

 This is a SteamVR bug and it can't really be fixed from the outside.

 There is some discussion in [this Reddit thread][overlay wobble workarounds] about some workarounds, but they can cause issues with some games.

-### Using older SteamVR versions

-SteamVR 1.14 is the version to fall back to in case of certain issues.

-**Note:** It does not work on Wayland.

-It fixes asynchronous reprojection, and doesn't crash or introduce graphics artifacts, unlike the newer versions do.

-**Instructions**

-1. Right click SteamVR in Steam
-2. Select **Properties...**
-3. Go to the **Betas** tab
-4. Under **Beta Participation**, select **linux_v1.14**
-5. Refer to [this issue comment](https://github.com/ValveSoftware/SteamVR-for-Linux/issues/465#issuecomment-932174544) to fix vrwebhelper
-6. For each Windows Unity game or any other Windows game that crashes, select **Proton 5.13**, which should make the game playable

 ----